-The main channel for discussion of MDN content is the dev-mdc mailing list.
-(You can also view the archives on the web at mozilla.dev.mdc.)
-Even if you know the name of an individual who is concerned with the topic you're interested in, it's a good idea to post any discussions on dev-mdc, so that they can be shared by the rest of the community.
-If you don't know the name of an individual to ask, posting an inquiry on dev-mdc is a good way to find out who to talk to.
+The main channel for discussion of MDN content is the MDN discussion forum.
+Even if you know the name of an individual who is concerned with the topic you're interested in, it's a good idea to post any discussions on the forum, so that they can be shared by the rest of the community.
+If you don't know the name of an individual to ask, posting an inquiry on the forum is a good way to find out who to talk to.

 If you're working on a mentored documentation request, you can interact with the mentor via comments in the bug record; in this case, Bugzilla is the preferred communication channel, so that all activity around the request is captured in one place.

 In order to start documenting a topic, you may need to find some technical experts on that topic.
 (If you are a technical expert on the topic you're documenting, either this step does not apply, or you probably already know who else to talk to.)
 As part of your conversations with other MDN writers, be sure to ask for pointers or introductions to technical experts.

 When approaching technical experts for information, try to make it easy and efficient for them to help you.
 Ask if there is existing information in Bugzilla records, mailing list archives, standards specifications, test cases, and so on, if you weren't able to get these leads from MDN writers.
 After you have done your best to make sense of the existing information, bring specific questions to the expert.
 Questions like "The spec talks about X, but doesn't seem to address Y" are easier for an expert to respond to than "I'm documenting the FooBar API.
 Can you tell me about it?"

 For the mechanics of creating an article, see How to create and edit pages.
 Depending on the type of article, we might give more specific guidance: